How to diversify your crypto portfolio

 Unless you live in a cave, you have definitely heard of bitcoin.
 It was he who gave birth to this whole concept of a decentralized, borderless and peer-to-peer financial crypto-ecosystem.
 Hence its popularity and fame.
 If you are stuck on the question of where to start investing in cryptocurrencies, then Bitcoin is probably a good place to start.

-Bitcoin (BTC) is the king of cryptocurrencies, ranking first in terms of market capitalization.
-Since its inception in 2008, BTC has shown outstanding results both as a cryptocurrency and as an investment.
-This explains the involvement and interest of both retail and institutional investors.
-It is well-suited to the broader macroeconomic climate, has deflationary tendencies, and has a first-player advantage, meaning other cryptocurrencies usually follow BTC price trends.
+Bitcoin (BTC) is the king of cryptocurrencies, ranking first by market capitalization.
+Since its inception in 2008, BTC has performed exceptionally well both as a cryptocurrency and as an investment.
+This explains the participation and interest of both retail and institutional investors.
+It is well suited to the broader macroeconomic climate, has deflationary tendencies, and has a first-mover advantage, meaning that other cryptocurrencies tend to follow BTC’s price trends.

 Explanation of decisions of the first and second levels